 Bachelor of Science in Software Engineering: Computer Game Design

-Students pursuing game design begin with 60 hours in arts and sciences and 60 hours in computer information systems and software engineering courses.
+Students pursuing game design begin with 61 hours in general education courses and 59 hours in computer information systems and software engineering courses.
 Students complete 14 hours in game design, which includes courses in computer game design, graphics, animation, software engineering, and artificial intelligence.
 The advanced game design course revolves around team-based game projects in which UM-D students collaborate with students from the College for Creative Studies.

 Bachelor of Science in Computer and Information Science: Game Design

-The 120-credit bachelor's degree program offers five tracks including game design.
-Students are required to complete 28 credits in game design track courses and electives, as well as complete four credits in senior design seminars.
+The 120-credit bachelor's degree program offers three tracks including game design.
+Students are required to complete 41 credits in game design track courses and electives, as well as complete four credits in senior design seminars.
 Computer science students also have the opportunity to complete a computer cooperative education at companies, like Midway Games.

 College for Creative Studies

 The bachelor's degree program for game designers is offered through the Entertainment Arts Department.
-The department boasts customizable curriculums and industry-grade equipment, as well as 16 faculty members dedicated to the field.
-In addition to the game program, students can complete programs geared toward animation and video.
+The department boasts customizable curriculums and industry-grade equipment, as well as 24 faculty members dedicated to the field.
+In addition to the game program, students can complete programs geared toward animation and digital film.